 So for this treatment, simply mix 2-3 teaspoons (½-1 teaspoon for kids) of either sea salt, pink rock salt and/or baking soda in a regular size cup of warm water or fruit juice.
 Also squeeze the juice of ½ a lemon into the drink as well for extra benefit and taste (lemon juice also helps to promote regular bowel movements).
-Scull down on an empty stomach, then sit back and wait for the magic to happen!
+Chug it down on an empty stomach, then sit back and wait for the magic to happen!
 Also bear in mind that if you’re chronically constipated, you may need to repeat this remedy again in around 3-5 hours.
 And in addition, make sure you always drink plenty of clean, filtered water when using this home remedy as salt can cause excessive thirst and mild dehydration.

 Olive oil is a simple and easy home remedy for constipation.
 And because most people already have some sitting in their pantry, it can be used right away.
 Olive oil stimulates the digestive system and kicks it into gear, so things usually get moving in the waste department fairly rapidly.
 Just take a tablespoon (½ for kids) on an empty stomach, preferably first thing in the morning, then every 3-4 hours until you find yourself going free and easy.
 You can also add a teaspoon of lemon juice to this one as well for flavor and extra benefit.
 And if you find the taste of olive oil really unbearable (some people do), adding a pinch of sea salt to it definitely helps.
 Also remember to try and buy the organic extra virgin olive oil that you find in dark bottles if you possibly can.
 This is the safest and most effective of the oil (it doesn’t go rancid).